 The salient feature of our model is the assumption that agents (egg producers) are behaving in a dynamically optimal fashion by maximizing the expected discounted sum of their individual per period utilities.
-Within this context we treat the probability of contract renewal p at each period as well as the contract parameters $\alpha$ and $\beta$ as Principal's ex ante commitments.
+Within this context we treat the probability of contract renewal p at each period as well as the contract parameters α and β as Principal's ex ante commitments.
 Also, $p \in [0, 1]$ can be treated as the Agent's belief about the likelihood of contract renewal.
 Committing to a renewal probability p encompasses the full commitment case where p = 1 and the no-commitment case where p < 1.
 The limiting case where p = 0corresponds to the situation where the Agent, knowing that the contract will not be renewed, behaves myopically by ignoring the future benefits of investing.
-Contract parameters $\alpha, \beta, p$ , which are the solution to the Principal's intertemporal optimization problem, are then treated as exogenous and fixed in the Agent's decision problem.
+Contract parameters α, β, p , which are the solution to the Principal's intertemporal optimization problem, are then treated as exogenous and fixed in the Agent's decision problem.14

 Concretely, at each period t, an agent makes a decision that maximizes the current period utility plus the discounted sum of all next period utilities weighted by the probability that the contract will be renewed.
-The instantaneous utility of the Agent who invests $k_t$ and exerts effort $e_t$ is $U(w(q_t)) - G(e_t, k_t) - C(k_t - \mu k{t-1})$ where U(.) is an increasing concave function.
-Then, the expected discounted utility of the agent who has initial knowledge $k_0$ if he decides to invest in physical capital $\varphi$ will be $V(k_0, 1) - 1$ (where 1 is the fixed cost)
+The instantaneous utility of the Agent who invests k_t and exerts effort e_t is $U(w(q_t)) - G(e_t, k_t) - C(k_t - \mu k{t-1})$ where U(.) is an increasing concave function.
+Then, the expected discounted utility of the agent who has initial knowledge k_0 if he decides to invest in physical capital φ will be $V(k_0, 1) - 1$ (where 1 is the fixed cost) understanding the origins of the observed contract.

-&lt;sup>14Obviously, because both q and $\varphi$ are observable and verifiable, the optimal static contract would consist of a payment function w(q) but would also specify the investment $\varphi$ , hence the assumed linear contract is not optimal even in the static case, much less so in a dynamic context.
+13Obviously, because both q and φ are observable and verifiable, the optimal static contract would consist of a payment function w(q) but would also specify the investment φ , hence the assumed linear contract is not optimal even in the static case, much less so in a dynamic context.
 However, as mentioned before, we take the observed contracts as given without making any claims regarding their optimality.

-&lt;sup>15Notice that we do not allow the renegotiation of contract parameters based on the agent's performance.
-In this case we cannot assume that the long term optimal contract can be implemented with short term contracts as in Rey and Salanié (1990).
-Unlike in their general model where long term contracts can be implemented by short term renegotiable contracts in a repeated moral hazard environment, in our case the technology and preferences are not time separable because of the accumulation of human capital k and of the lump sum physical investment $\varphi$ .
+14Unlike in Rey and Salanié (1990) where long term contracts can be implemented by short term renegotiable contracts in a repeated moral hazard environment, in our case the technology and preferences are not time separable because of the accumulation of human capital k and of the lump sum physical investment φ .